wmorgan/dcos-docs/1.8/administration/monitoring/index.md

 This component connects to existing Mesos volume mounts on agent nodes during installation.
 For more information on Mesos Persistent Volumes, see the [documentation](http://mesos.apache.org/documentation/latest/persistent-volume/). <!-- dcos-vol-discovery-pub-agent.service/ -->

 ### Navstar
-This component is the network overlay orchestrator.
+This component is a daemon that provides virtual networking and DNS services.
+It is the network overlay orchestrator.
 For more information, see the [documentation](https://github.com/dcos/navstar).

 ### OAuth
 This component provides the DC/OS authorization service. <!-- dcos-oauth.service/ -->